sammcj/smcleod/_posts/2015-09-22-replacing-junos-pulse-with-openconnect.md

 ### To connect

 {% highlight bash %}
-sudo openconnect --juniper -s /etc/vpnc/vpnc-script -u myusername www.myserver.com
+sudo openconnect --juniper -u myusername www.myserver.com
 {% endhighlight %}

 If you're comfortable with allowing admin users to run openconnect without entering a sudo password, add the following using `sudo visudo`: